The Yokohama Rubber Co Ltd

 4. One or more members within the board of the company have responsibility for sustainability?

-The company reports 10.1% of managers at the "Managerial and general managerial level" were female in 2022.
+The company reports that 10.3% of managerial positions are filled by women (consolidated) in 2023.
 However, these stats do not cover the senior management team (what the company calls 'officers').

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with natural rubber production?

-[Externally verified] The company is a member of IRSG, WBCSD, WBCS Tire Industry Project and UNGC.
+[Externally verified] The company is a member of IRSG, WBCSD, WBCSD Tire Industry Project and UNGC.

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with natural rubber production?